-A(vii) The RLDP must contain polices that protect the vitality and viability of existing town centres, providing additional retail opportunities where appropriate, including in relation to the regeneration of Caldicot and Usk, and ensure that the distribution of development supports these main centres in order to retain retail expenditure.
+A(vii) The RLDP must contain polices that protect the vitality and viability of existing town centres, providing additional retail, commercial and social development opportunities where appropriate, including in relation to the regeneration of Caldicot and Usk, and ensure that the distribution of development supports these main centres in order to retain retail expenditure.

-A(viii) The RLDP will enable a review of the towns' primary shopping frontages (PSF) and related policies to have regard to the changing role of the high street.
+A(viii) The RLDP will enable a review of the towns' primary shopping frontages (PSF) and related policies to have regard to the evolving role of the high street as a centre for a variety of retail, leisure and community uses.
+Sustainably located and well-connected development can support town centres.